adithi2905/info-viz-predictive-health-analytics/README.md

 Finally, we computed the overall average longevity and used a performance indicator to visualize how longevity is distributed across different states, enabling comparative analysis at the state level.

 ---

+## Prediction Models and Forecasting Approach

+To extend descriptive longevity analysis into forward-looking insights, machine learning–based predictive models were incorporated.
+A CatBoost forecasting model was used to predict short- and medium-term disease prevalence trends across states.
+This model was selected for its ability to handle heterogeneous feature types, capture non-linear relationships, and perform robustly on structured health and environmental data.
+Historical prevalence, temporal features, environmental indicators (such as AQI), healthcare access metrics, and demographic attributes were used as inputs to generate one-year and five-year prevalence forecasts.

+In addition to prevalence forecasting, a Random Survival Forest (RSF) model was employed to estimate patient survival patterns and risk over time.
+RSF is well-suited for censored survival data and enables modeling of complex interactions between clinical, demographic, and environmental variables without strong parametric assumptions.
+The model was trained using derived longevity measures, disease severity, health conditions, and contextual factors to estimate survival probabilities and risk stratification across different time horizons.

+Together, these models complement the dashboard’s descriptive visualizations by providing predictive insights into future disease burden and survival outcomes.
+While the predictions are based on historical trends and modeled assumptions, they offer valuable early signals for public health planning, resource allocation, and comparative risk assessment across states.
+Continuous retraining and incorporation of updated data are expected to further improve model accuracy in future iterations.

+---